California Workplace Accident Lawyers

 Arash Law Practice Area Border/Divider

 Workers in nearly all industries are at risk of being involved in an accident.
-Indeed, even office workers can develop repetitive stress injuries, such as carpal tunnel, and even teachers could be victims of classroom violence and assault; there is no industry in which employees are entirely immune from the risk of injury.
+Even office workers may develop repetitive stress injuries, such as carpal tunnel, and even teachers could be victims of classroom violence and assault; there is no industry in which employees are entirely immune from the risk of injury.

-If you’ve been injured on the job, you may have questions about what comes next, and whether or not you can be compensated for your injuries.
-Likely, you’ve been told by your employer that your injuries are eligible for workers’ compensation insurance and that all you need to do to recover the compensation award that you deserve is to initiate your workers’ compensation claim.
+If you’ve been injured on the job, you may have questions about what comes next and whether or not you can be compensated for your injuries.
+Likely, you’ve been told by your employer that your injuries are eligible for workers’ compensation insurance and that all you need to do is initiate your workers’ compensation claim.

 While it is true that your injuries are likely covered under workers’ compensation, workers’ compensation claims can be complex.
-As a result, workers’ legitimate claims are often denied, or workers are offered only a fraction of the benefits that they truly deserve.
+As a result, workers’ legitimate claims are often denied, or workers are offered only a fraction of the benefits that may be available to them.

 Workers’ compensation is an important coverage type and one that most employers are required to carry in California.
-However, it often does not pay workers the benefits that they need, and sometimes, the necessity of a personal injury claim is apparent.
-Our team of qualified accident lawyers can help you to understand both methods of compensation, and are ready to start working on your case immediately.
-Call us 24/7 at (888) 488-1391.
+However, it may not cover other potential damages, and sometimes, the necessity of a personal injury claim is apparent.
+Our accident lawyers can help you understand both methods of compensation.
+You may call us at (888) 488-1391 to schedule a free initial consultation.

 Workers’ compensation insurance is designed to pay for the medical expenses and a portion of the lost wages of any employees who are injured while performing work-related duties in California.
-However, an employee who is injured at work often suffers far more than just medical expenses, but also disability, future healthcare expenses, and pain and suffering damages too – these are damages for which workers’ compensation does not offer recompense.
+However, an employee who is injured at work may suffer far more than just medical expenses.
+They may also incur disability, future healthcare expenses, and pain and suffering damages, which are not typically recompensed by workers’ compensation.

 As such, an injured employee may consider another form of compensation: filing a third-party liability claim.
-However, these claims types–both workers’ compensation and third-party liability claims–are legally intensive and can be complicated to navigate without legal training.
-Our work-related accident lawyers in California are willing and able to advocate for you and improve your chances of recovering your full compensation award.
+However, both workers’ compensation and third-party liability claims are legally intensive and can be complicated to navigate without legal training.
+Our workers’ compensation lawyers in California can assist you.

 Workers' Compensation